Benito Pérez Galdós: Career as a writer

-Benito Pérez Galdós led a comfortable life, living first with two of his sisters and then at the home of his nephew, José Hurtado de Mendoza.

-In the city, he got up at sunrise and wrote regularly until ten o'clock in the morning, in pencil, because he considered the use of a pen a waste of time.
-He would then go for walks in Madrid to eavesdrop on other people's conversations (hence the enormous freshness and variety of his dialogues) and to observe details for his novels.
-He did not drink, but he smoked leaf cigars incessantly.
-In the early afternoon he read in Spanish, English or French; he preferred the English, Castilian and Greek classics, particularly Shakespeare, Dickens, Cervantes, Lope de Vega and Euripides, whom he knew inside out.
-In his later years, he began to read Leo Tolstoy.
-Afterwards he would return to his walks, unless there was a concert, for he adored music and was a music critic for a long time.
+Pérez Galdós led a comfortable life, living first with two of his sisters and then at the home of his nephew, José Hurtado de Mendoza.
+He got up at sunrise and wrote regularly until ten o'clock in the morning, in pencil, because he considered the use of a pen a waste of time.
+He would then go for walks in Madrid to eavesdrop on other people's conversations and to gather details for his novels.
+He did not drink, but smoked leaf cigars incessantly.
+In the afternoons he read in Spanish, English or French; he preferred the classics, including Shakespeare, Dickens, Cervantes, Lope de Vega and Euripides.
+In later years, he began to read Leo Tolstoy.
+In the evenings he would return to his walks, unless there was a concert, for he adored music.
 He went to bed early and almost never went to the theater.

-From Ramón Pérez de Ayala's point of view, Pérez Galdós was careless in his dress, using somber tones to go unnoticed.
-In winter it was common to see him wearing a white woolen scarf wrapped around his neck, with one end hanging from his chest and the other behind his back, a half-smoked cigar in his hand and, when seated, his German shepherd dog beside him completed the topical picture.
+According to Ramón Pérez de Ayala, Pérez Galdós dressed casually, using sombre tones to go unnoticed.
+In winter he would wear a white woollen scarf wrapped around his neck, with a half-smoked cigar in his hand and, when seated, his German shepherd dog beside him.
 He was in the habit of wearing his hair cropped "al rape" and, apparently, suffered from severe migraines.

-By 1865, he was publishing articles in La Nación on literature, art, music, and politics and it was clear that he was not going to pursue a legal career.
-His first attempt at a literary career came in 1867, when a didactic historical verse drama was rejected.
-His next venture into the theatre did not take place until 1892.